smpallen99/coherence/README.md

   * timestamp_add_coherence_to_user.exs if the User model already exists
   * timestamp_create_coherence_user.exs if the User model does not exist
   * timestamp_create_coherence_invitable.exs
-* add view files web/views/coherence/
+* add view files lib/my_project/web/views/coherence/
-* add template files to web/templates/coherence
+* add template files to lib/my_project/web/templates/coherence
-* add email files to web/emails/coherence
+* add email files to lib/my_project/web/emails/coherence
 * add lib/my_project/web/coherence_web.ex file
+* add lib/my_project/web/coherence_messages.ex file

 You should review your `config/config.exs` as there are a couple items you will need to customize like email address and mail api_key.
 If you don't edit the email_from value to something different than it's default emails may not be sent.